shaneabbley/Election_Analysis/README.md

 # Election_Analysis
 ### Background
 #### We were tasked with analyzing election audit results.
-That is, we were to determine the winner of an election using voter information including: the ballot id, the county, and the candidate receiving the vote.
+Specifically, we were to determine the winner of an election using voter information including: the ballot id, the county, and the candidate receiving the vote.
 We analyzed and presented this data in text files using python.
-Specifically, we were asked to determine the voter turnout by county, the percentage of votes from each county, and the county with the greatest voter turnout.
+We also determined the voter turnout by county, the percentage of votes from each county, the county with the greatest voter turnout, and we created a visualization showing the votes per candidate per county.
 ### Election Audit Analysis
 #### We counted a total of 369,711 ballots in three counties for three candidates.
 #### * Counties